 Leaflet of the ENERGee Watch network

-ENERGee-Watch is a plateform for exchanging and providing different stakeholders with methodological and observation tools aimed at assisting the elaboration of balance sheets and data dissemination.
-Besides facilitating the creation of regional observatories, it will also strengthen the quality of the works of observation at the regional level in Europe, and support the policy makers in their decision-making process.
+ENERGee-Watch is a platform for exchanging and providing different stakeholders with methodological and observation tools aimed at assisting the elaboration of balance sheets and data dissemination.
+Besides facilitating the creation of regional observatories, it will also strengthen the quality of the works of observation at the regional level in Europe, and support the policymakers in their decision-making process.
 The aim is to strengthen the dialogue between Regions and the EU on climate change policies and their implementation on the ground.